- The Institute

 The Bernhard Nocht Institute for Tropical Medicine (BNITM) is Germany’s largest institution for research, treatment and training in the field of tropical diseases and new emerging infections.

 Research topics include clinical studies, epidemiology and disease control as well as the biology of pathogens, their reservoirs and vectors.
 The current scientific focus is on malaria, haemorrhagic fever viruses, immunology, epidemiology and clinical studies of tropical infections as well as on the mechanisms of the viral transmission by mosquitoes.
 For the handling of highly pathogenic viruses and infected insects, the Institute has laboratories of the highest biosafety level (BSL-4) and a BSL-3 insectary.

-The Institute’s health care services include specific laboratory diagnostics of tropical diseases and other rare infections, a close cooperation with the German Army concerning medical care for military commitments in the tropics as well as the consultation of the scientific community, politics and the general public, which essentially contribute to the Institute’s national reputation.
+The Institute’s health care services include specific laboratory diagnostics of tropical diseases and other rare infections, a close cooperation with the German Federal Defence Forces concerning medical care for military deployments in the tropics as well as the consultation of the scientific community, politics and the general public, which essentially contribute to the Institute’s national reputation.

 The Institute has been appointed by the Federal Ministry of Health as the National Reference Center (NRC) for the detection of all tropical pathogens as well as by the WHO as Collaborating Center for arboviruses and haemorrhagic fever viruses.